From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

 You shouldn’t leave your dog alone if they suffer from separation anxiety.
 “It just makes that correlation between your leaving and their panic more firmly cemented in their mind,” said Dr. Bright.

 Instead, find a reliable and trusted doggy daycare if you cannot bring your dog to work or if you need to leave them behind for an extended period.
-If your dog is not a daycare candidate, sometimes relatives will dog sit for you until your dog is more able to be home alone.
+If your dog is not a daycare candidate, sometimes relatives will dog sit for you until your dog can be home alone.

 Things you shouldn’t do

 You may learn behavior management suggestions on the Internet that are touted as practical.
-“In reality, these techniques either don’t help your dog or end up worsening his separation anxiety,” said Dr. Bright.
+“In reality, these techniques either don’t help your dog or worsen his separation anxiety,” said Dr. Bright.

 Don’t crate your dog

 “Dogs with separation anxiety shouldn’t be crated,” explained Dr. Bright.
 “This is important.
-It’s dangerous – they’re already panicking, so they may try to escape and end up hurting themselves.”
+It’s dangerous – they’re already panicking, so they may try to escape and hurt themselves.”

 Don’t punish your dog